goodbytes/LinkDetector/readme.md

 # LinkDetector

-A Java utility that lets you detect where in a text links begin and end.
+A Java utility that lets you detect where in plain text a hyperlink begins and ends.

-Correctly identifying the start and end location of a link in text can be tricky, especially when those links either _include_ or are _surrounded by_ parenthesis, followed by a comma, and so on.
-This implementation intends to simplify that effort.
+Correctly identifying the start and end location of a link in text can be tricky, especially when those links either _include_ or are _surrounded by_ parenthesis, followed by a comma, and so on:
+- `https://example.org/foo,` instead of `https://example.org/foo` (from a text like `... on https://example.org/foo, where ...`).
+- `https://example.org/foo)` instead of `https://example.org/foo` (from a text like `... the webpage (https://example.org/foo) where ...` ).

+These often lead to browsers being opened to invalid URLs, causing end-users to see 404 pages or other errors.

+This project simplifies parsing the correct start and end of links in text, which helps avoid such issues.

 ## Usage